About Us

 The level of regular membership varies from around forty to sixty, augmented by up to thirty children who become temporary members for the annual pantomime.
 While there is a constitution and a properly elected committee to manage the society, there is no pecking order or time-serving in our approach.
 Everyone plays to his or her skills and there is considerable flexibility in how jobs are shared out, someone may be painting scenery in one production and directing the next.
 A new member is quite likely to be given a major part when they first join, in fact this is positively encouraged – assuming, of course, that they have the required skills.
 Having said this, no one is pressurised if someone wishes to stay behind the scenes, that’s fine.

 We produce at least two plays a year in May and November and a pantomime in late January/early February, with play readings and other activities in between.
 There is also the odd one-act play, which we enter for the Abingdon Drama Festival.
 We are a very friendly group of people.
 As well as the party after the final performance of each production, we organise the occasional theatre trip, a regular mid-summer barbecue and a Christmas dinner.
-New members are always very welcome, for more information or to join, please contact us.
+New members are always very welcome, for more information or to join, please see our Join Us page.
 You could also come along to one of our performances or auditions and introduce yourself.

 In 2025 the society became registered as a Charitable Incorporated Organisation (CIO) – to promote the advancement and improvement of general education in relation to all aspects of the art of drama and musical theatrical performance for all in the local community.
 As we have done in the past and now as a registered charity we aim to continue to provide sponsorship for young people to help them attend drama, theatre or stagecraft related courses and for other drama related projects.